willstepp/writings/hunger/hunger-notes.md

 figure-by-a-stream

+how does this scene move the story along? mika makes his first attempt to follow the path

+what is the conflict?
+mika has to face a superstition of a monster who lives in the gorge heading north out of the village, the ravenmocker

+who/what are the antagonists?
+gawoni, who does not want to let him out of the gates, the fear of the ravenmocker

+how is it resolved?
+he talks gawoni into opening the gate and learns the ravenmocker is a murder of crows, who nest in a large bush surrounded by mushrooms

 how does this scene move the story along? mika is unable to resume his normal life, because of the words

 what is the conflict?